 - If you’re getting support, make sure you’re working with them as we may need to contact them.

-As part of this course you’ll be assigned a ‘You Matter’ coach, who will provide training and support to guide you through things like tenancy rights and responsibilities, employment and training, money management and wellbeing.
+The programme’s coach provides training and support to guide people through things like tenancy rights and responsibilities, employment and training, money management and wellbeing.

-If you’d like to find out more about renting a home from us, please visit
+If you’d like to find out more about renting a home from us, please look at our Renting a home webpage

 This privacy notice